-Maintenance of the wood-burning stove should only be performed when it is not in use/cool.
-Daily maintenance is limited to a minimum.
+Maintenance of the wood-burning stove should only be performed when it is not in use/cold.
+The need for daily maintenance is limited to a minimum.
 The easiest cleaning method is to vacuum the outside of the stove with a small nozzle with soft bristles, or to dust with a dry, soft cloth or dust broom.
-Always remember that the stove must be cool before cleaning it.
+Always remember that the stove must be cold before cleaning it.
 Do not use water, spirit or any other kind of cleaner, as this will damage the lacquer.
-The stove should be thoroughly cleaned once per year.
+The stove should be thoroughly cleaned once a year.
 Ash and soot must be removed from the combustion chamber.

 The door and the locking fastenings must be greased with copper grease.